pagyP/pagyp.github.io/_posts/2025-01-012-what-i-self-host-and-why.markdown

 - FreshRSS runs on a LXC container on the Proxmox cluster

-- Calibre runs on a Mini PC running Pop OS
+- Calibre runs on the MinisForum Mini PC

 - Cisco Modelling Labs runs in a VM on the Proxmox cluster

-- Jellyfin runs on the same mini PC as Calibre
+- Jellyfin runs on the MinisForum Mini PC

+##### Service Presentation

+- Jellyfin is presented to the network via HAproxy on Pfsense
+- Nextcloud is presented to the network via HAproxy on Pfsense
+- FreshRSS is presented to the network via HAproxy on Pfsense
+- Calibre is presented to the network via HAproxy on Pfsense
+- Cisco Modelling Labs is presented to the network via HAproxy on Pfsense

+What the above means is I can access these services by a domain name I own and have valid certificates for them via Lets Encrypt.
+I don't publicly expose any of these services to the internet.
+I use a VPN to access them when I'm not at home.

 #### Why?